Mole Sisters

-Mole Sisters is an animated TV series released on February 28, 2003.
+Mole Sisters is an animated series released on March 3, 2003.
 It teaches preschoolers to respect the natural world around them.
 It is based on the book series written and illustrated by Roslyn Schwartz, and follows the adventures of two moles as they explore their environment.
 The series is produced by Funbag Animation Studios and Helix Animation.
 The show was commended for not only teaching respect for the environment, but for teaching respect for those around people, which is demonstrated in the sisters' relationship and the way they help each other throughout the series.